 If your child's application for a place at the school is unsuccessful, you will be informed why admission was refused and given information about the process for hearing appeals.
-If you wish to appeal, you must set out the grounds for your appeal in writing and send it to the following address:
+If you wish to appeal, you must set out the grounds for your appeal in writing and send it to the school address for the attention of Mrs Louise Swift, Student Administrator.